 - Your child hasn’t made as much progress as you had hoped, and the gap is widening.

 - You want to help but don’t feel empowered or knowledgeable enough to change things.

 - You’re worried about your child’s future.

 - Tears of frustration-you don’t feel you’re being listened to.

 If I had to narrow it down, those are probably the main reasons that Moms cry at IEP meetings.

 And you know what?
 There is a time and a place to cry, but the IEP meeting is not the time or the place.

 Let’s address these issues.
 The first one, your child’s losses.

-I have a child who is medically complex and has a life-threatening seizure disorder.
+I have a medically complex child with a life-threatening seizure disorder.
 I know what it is like to stress over your child’s health.
-I get it, I really do.
+I get it, I do.

-But as far as the developmental issues, we have to stop treating that like it’s a bad thing.
+But regarding developmental issues, we must stop treating that like it’s a bad thing.
 So what if a kid cannot talk?
-It’s not sad that my child cannot talk, it’s sad that only a handful of people in this society will take the time to try to communicate with him.
+It’s not sad that my child cannot talk; it’s sad that only a handful of people in this society will take the time to try to communicate with him.